Probe is closed into owners of Pulse nightclub, where 49 died in mass shooting

 Before the Pomas and another businessperson sold the property, Barbara Poma was the executive director of the onePulse Foundation, the nonprofit that had been leading efforts to build a memorial and museum.
 The original project, unveiled in 2019 by the onePulse Foundation, called for a museum and permanent memorial costing $45 million.
 That estimate eventually soared to $100 million.

-Barbara Poma stepped down as executive director in 2022 and left the organization entirely last year amid conflict-of-interest criticism over her stated desire to sell instead of donate the Pulse property.
+Barbara Poma stepped down as executive director in 2022 and left the organization entirely last year amid conflict-of-interest criticism over her stated desire to sell the Pulse property instead of donating it.

 Follow Mike Schneider on the social platform X: @MikeSchneiderAP